smallstepman/x/README.md

 - literature synthesis: read papers and other publications, automatically implement firmware changes and debugging scripts, generate test cases for validation, push newly built firmware into plugged in drive and verify paper's results, and then automatically generate a report of the results and keep a dataset of implemented publications and their results for future reference. (implement RAG over the dataset, potentially some ideas are useless solo, but powerful in tandem (something I learned in algo trading) - RAG increases possibility of finding good combos).
 - run `karpathy/autoresearch`-style agentic loops: run simulations for NVMe controllers to maximizes exploration speed and search breadth to autonomously discover optimal fixed-point FTL heuristics, such as advanced garbage collection formulas and predictive L2P cache eviction policies—while operating under strict real-time hardware constraints like limited SRAM and low computational complexity.
 - put white hat on agent's head and have it run fuzzing loops to find security vulnerabilities in the FTL firmware, or even in the NVMe driver stack.
 Make it trigger as much of undefined behavior and crashes as possible, have it attempt to set the drive on fire.
-Basically, increase chances of avoiding this: https://www.tomshardware.com/pc-components/ssds/louis-rossman-threatens-to-take-samsung-to-court-over-dead-4tb-990-pro-ssd-after-ssd-maker-failed-to-replace-the-drive-under-warranty
+Basically, increase chances of avoiding this: https://www.tomshardware.com/pc-components/ssds/louis-rossman-threatens-to-take-samsung-to-court-over-dead-4tb-990-pro-ssd-after-ssd-maker-failed-to-replace-the-drive-under-warranty .
-- expediate time required to port the code to try out new ASIC architecture, NAND flash gemotery
+- expediate time required to port the code to try out new ASIC architecture, or NAND flash gemotery
--
+- (and for the sake of connecting back with the given assigment) SRAM-optimized bisection code generation: agent designs the optimal, compact state machine for the pre-algorithm retry sequence.
+Provide the agent with a physical simulator of NAND cell drift (modeling retention, temperature, and P/E wear) and the strict microcode size limits of the controller’s tightly budgeted instruction cache (I-cache).
+LLM generates various C/assembly-level implementations of asymmetric binary search sequences.
+It writes dynamic step-size algorithms that calculate the next $V_{th}$ offset using bitwise shifts and lightweight integer arithmetic rather than floating-point math.
+The agent compiles the code and runs it against millions of simulated cell-drift distributions.
+It selects the exact implementation that averages fewer than 2 read attempts across all aging scenarios while ensuring the compiled binary fits into a micro-sized SRAM footprint.

 ## Notes on stack